xhimiprompt/Standup_Whisperer/README.md

 ## Bonus features implemented

-- **Copy for Slack button** — converts output to Slack markdown format and copies to clipboard with 2-second "Copied!" confirmation
 - **Real-time streaming** — output appears token by token as Claude generates it
 - **Abort mid-generation** — user can stop generation at any time
 - **Three output formats** — Plain, Slack, Markdown selectable before generation